Room Integrity Testing

 10. Payment Terms

-Prices are based on the agreed-upon scope of work.
 Payment as per quotation.
 Report will be released after full payment.

 11. Validity of Test Results and Submission